Hoby Milner: Philadelphia Phillies

 Milner was selected by the Cleveland Indians in the 2016 Rule 5 draft.
 The Indians returned Milner to the Phillies on March 24, 2017.
 Milner started 2017 with the Lehigh Valley IronPigs, and was called up to the Phillies on June 20.
 He made his MLB debut on June 24, pitching 1.0 inning and allowing 1 run against the Arizona Diamondbacks.
 Milner recorded a stellar 2.01 ERA in 37 appearances in 2017.
 After struggling to a 7.71 ERA in 10 games in 2018, Milner was designated for assignment on July 8.

 Tampa Bay Rays

 On July 14, 2018, the Philadelphia Phillies traded Milner to the Tampa Bay Rays for cash considerations.
 Milner pitched to a 6.75 ERA in 4 games for the Rays in 2018.
 He was designated for assignment on November 20.

-He opened he 2019 season with the Durham Bulls.
+He opened the 2019 season with the Durham Bulls.
 On August 20, the Rays selected Milner's contract.
 Later that day Milner made his season debut going 2 innings allowing 1 run and striking out 1.
 The next day he was optioned to Triple A Durham to make room for Aaron Slegers who was selected from Triple A Durham.
-On October 31, 2019, Milner was outrighted off of the 40-man roster and elected free agency.
+On October 31, 2019, Milner was outrighted off the 40-man roster and elected free agency.